valmisson/tauri-app-template/README.md

 - Build smaller, faster, and more secure desktop applications with a web frontend

 ### Vite
-- [Vite][vite] is used to group all the source code of the renderer..
+- [Vite][vite] is used to group all the source code of the renderer.
 - Work easily with Vue, Svelte, React, etc.

 ### Typescript (optional)